 Oonagh Sands is a dually-qualified English and US-lawyer.
+The Legal 500 has recognised Oonagh as a “Rising Star” in public international law.

 Prior to joining Fietta, Oonagh worked at major law firms in Washington DC and London.
 Oonagh has also worked for the United Nations Office of Legal Affairs in New York, the European Commission in Brussels, and the Institute of International Economic Law at Georgetown University Law Center in Washington DC.